 The first half ended with no scoring on the board.
 We were thrilled and Mahesh motivated us and wanted us to just play our natural game.
 The scores were held 0-0 until the final stage of the second half and Trinity hadn’t crossed our line.
 By then we were worn down too.
 Then, out of nowhere, fresher Ken de Joodt kicked a peach of a drop goal for Trinity.
 We were shocked and disappointed.
 It was against the run of play and I think it was something new for us as we didn’t know that one could score points through a drop kick.

 We were just demoralised.
 Trinity capitalised on this and piled on points on their way to a 13-0 win.
 However, we had won recognition from the media and among Thomians.
 We were really happy.
-During that season we went on to beat St Peter’s and St Joseph’s, and soon rugby became a popular sport at college.
+During that season we went on to beat St Joseph’s by 8-6, a close game (and in the following year drew with Royal and beat St.Joseph’s again and Wesley and Thurstan) and soon rugby became a popular sport at college.

 The following year, from our family two of my brothers played for S. Thomas’ 1st XV.
 They were Huzair and Hussain while Ashley played for Royal College.
 Looking back, it was a wonderful memory and we really enjoyed playing for college.